nVidiaPriyadarshini/DataScienceLearning/README.md

 ## Project 1: GoodReads Web Scraping

-Scraping is simply a process of extracting (from various means), copying and screening of data.
-Web scraping provides a way to the developers to collect and analyze data from the internet.
+Scraping is simply a process of extracting (from various means), copying, and screening data.
+Web scraping provides a way for developers to collect and analyze data from the internet.

 Web-scraping provides one of the great tools to automate most of the things a human does while browsing.

-In this project we will explore "How to extract information from the popular Good Reads platform to analyze and generate interesting insights around Book Trends"
+In this project, we will explore "How to extract information from the popular Good Reads platform to analyze and generate interesting insights around Book Trends"

 Goodreads is one the world’s largest community for reviewing and recommending books.
-It's a favorite platform for many a voracious readers!!
+It's a favorite platform for many voracious readers!!

-This project is partly inspired by following linked project.
-Reference link : https://medium.com/@soodakriti175/goodreads-web-scraping-92345b620f9c
+This project is partly inspired by the following linked project.
+Reference link: https://medium.com/@soodakriti175/goodreads-web-scraping-92345b620f9c

-I have structured this first python notebook detailing below tasks:
+I have structured this first Python notebook detailing below tasks:

 How to scrape certain sections of a page using Beautiful Soup?
-In particular, all books listed under a Good Reads user defined list in a given page.
+In particular, all books are listed under a Good Reads user-defined list on a given page.
-How to iteratively scrape all pages to obtain specific attributes on all books related information belonging to a particular list?
+How to iteratively scrape all pages to obtain specific attributes on all books-related information belonging to a particular list?
-How to load the scraped contents into a Pandas dataframe?
+How to load the scraped contents into a Pandas data frame?
-How to expand the scope and iteratively scrape all lists for books related information for a list of user defined tags and append the extracted info to an existing .csv file loaded in Google Drive?
+How to expand the scope and iteratively scrape all lists for book-related information for a list of user-defined tags and append the extracted info to an existing .csv file loaded in Google Drive?
 Example: Tags such as "fiction", "science-fiction" etc.

 Relevant files:
 (Output) goodreads_fiction_types - goodreads_fiction_types